 You can come by any time throughout each academic semester.
 Come in at the beginning of each semester if you would like to schedule a regular weekly appointment, as popular time slots fill up quickly.
 If you feel you might need more intensive assistance in a certain area, please schedule an appointment to meet with the CLC Director.

-The CLC provides free tutoring, study groups, and workshops to all Becker College students.
-The Academic Coaching program requires a fee of $1000 per semester.
+The cost of tutoring, study groups, and workshops are included in tuition, so these services are free of charge to all Becker College students.
+The Academic Coaching program requires a fee of $1200 per semester.

-Simply email your paper in .doc format to firstname.lastname@example.org.
+Simply email your paper in .doc format to email@example.com along with assignment requirements (prompt, rubric … etc.).
 A writing specialist will review your paper using the track changes feature in Microsoft Office 2010.
 Upon submission of your paper, please contact the CLC for an appointment to retrieve your paper and discuss any edits.
 The specialist may offer grammatical suggestions (such as tips on punctuation, verb tense, spelling, and sentence structure) and format corrections, as well as provide recommendations on the general flow and relevance of the paper.

 After you submit your essay, you must make an appointment with a peer tutor or a specialist to discuss your writing.
 The CLC staff will explain his or her suggestions and help you understand your strengths and weaknesses.

-Whether you need to study for a test, figure out how to solve word problems, or could use some help writing and formatting a paper, our dedicated and knowledgeable staff is here to support you.
+Whether you need to study for a test, figure out how to solve word problems, or write a daunting research paper, our dedicated and knowledgeable staff is here to support you.

 If you are a student with a documented learning disability, as determined under the ADA and as defined in Chapter 504 of the Rehabilitation Act of 1973, you may benefit from certain accommodations.

-If you believe you qualify and would benefit from appropriate and reasonable accommodations, please contact the disabilities service coordinator at email@example.com or call 508.373.9704 to schedule an appointment for a confidential conversation.
+If you believe you qualify and would benefit from appropriate and reasonable accommodations, please contact the Disability Service/504 Coordinator at email@example.com or call 508.373.9704 to schedule an appointment for a confidential conversation.
 It is strongly suggested that students make appointments each semester in order to receive their academic accommodations.